 A local board of education may select a retired principal or retired assistant principal to serve as an interim principal for the remainder of any school year, regardless of licensure status.
 (G.S.
-115C-284(e), Session Law 2017-189 SB 599 Section 2.(j), SBE Policy LICN-005 item IV.2 dated 12.05.2019).
+115C-284(e), SBE Policy LICN-005 item IV.2).

-Please contact Salary Analyst to certify or assign the salary if needed to avoid salary audit exceptions.
+Please contact Salary Analyst in School Business Services to certify or assign the salary if needed to avoid salary audit exceptions.